trainman419/D-Modem/README.md

     59515 21-10-28 21:40:21 11 0 -.1 045.0 UTC(NIST) *
     59515 21-10-28 21:40:22 11 0 -.1 045.0 UTC(NIST) *
     59515 21-10-28 21:40:23 11 0 -.1 045.0 UTC(NIST) *

+If you want to initiate a direct call to a SIP endpoint without credentials, use `ATDTendpoint@sip.domain`:

+    ATDT1234@192.168.0.1
+    CONNECT 37333
+    Login:

 ## Testing
 Install multipurpose relay Socat and Minicom.